redlaurie/Vipra-Contacts-application/README.md

 After cloning the project you need to do a command to start the project.
 To start the project you need to either use a virtual environemtn such as pycharm or Visual studio or use the terminal in order to CD to vipra_technical.

+##setting up frontend

+The frontend of the project is done in React.JS and so therefore requires different setup to run.
+This is done by using the CD command to CD into the folder called frontend.

+Once you are in that file type npm install and it will download all the dependancies required to run the frontend.

 ### Runserver

 To run the server after performing the above command you need to type python manage.py runserver.
 This will then run the server on your computer on your localhost:8000 and can then be accessed.